Federal Medical-Biological Agency: History

-He is the legal successor of the 3rd Main Directorate at the USSR Ministry of Health.
+The FMBA is the legal successor of the 3rd Main Directorate at the USSR Ministry of Health.

 By Decree of the Government of the RSFSR dated December 26, 1991 No. 76 "On the Main Directorate of Biomedical and Extreme Problems under the Ministry of Health of the RSFSR", the former Third Main Directorate under the Ministry of Health of the USSR was transferred to the Ministry of Health of the RSFSR and became known as the Main Directorate of Biomedical and Extreme Problems under the Ministry of Health of the RSFSR.

 By Decree of the President of the Russian Federation No. 1148 dated September 30, 1992 "On the Structure of Central Federal Executive Authorities", the Main Directorate of Biomedical and Extreme Problems under the Ministry of Health of the Russian Federation was reorganized into the Federal Directorate of Biomedical and Extreme Problems (FUMBEP, "Medbioextrem").

 By Decree of the President of the Russian Federation dated October 11, 2004 No. 1304 "On the Federal Medical and Biological Agency" FUMBEP was abolished and the Federal Medical and Biological Agency (FMBA) was created on its basis.

 By Decree of the President of Russia dated 06/17/2024 No. 522 "On the Federal Medical and Biological Agency" reassigned to the President of Russia.